techtouch-inc/Go-SCP-jaJP/src/ja/howto-contribute.md

 $ git flow init
 ```

-We're good to go with git flow default values.
+We're good to go with Git flow default values.

 In a nutshell, everytime you want to work on a section, you should start a
 "feature":